molinfo-vienna/coding_standards_test/README.md

 ## Contributing

 Please ensure your pull requests adhere to the following guidelines:
-- Run all formatters before committing
+- Run all formatters before committing (you can also use pre-commit)
 - Ensure all tests pass
 - Add tests for new features
 - Update documentation as needed